Dooleweerdt/rh_sensor/doc/app_overview.rst

 Application targets are:

-* Adafruit Feather nRF52840 Express board
+* `Adafruit Feather nRF52840 Express board <https://www.adafruit.com/product/4062>`_
-* DFRobot Beetle ESP32-C3 board
+* `DFRobot Beetle ESP32-C3 board <https://www.dfrobot.com/product-2566.html>`_
+The Adafruit Feather is only used for development and testing of the RH sensor functionality.